 3/ Protect yourself against the sun by wearing sunglasses, a hat and use a high factor sunscreen.

-4/ Bring a backpack shopping bag or shoulder bag for carrying your purchases.
+4/ Bring a backpack, travel shoulder bag, or shopping bag for carrying your purchases.

 5/ Drink plenty of bottled drinking water – which is readily available from numerous stalls.

 6/ As always, beware of pickpockets and carefully watch your belongings.

 7/ Plan to go in the morning, as it can get very hot and crowded in the afternoon.
 A good arrival time is about 10am.

 8/ Get a map of the site – free ones are available from one of the information kiosks.